HariharanK14/HariharanK14/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...creating a webpage
+- 🔭 I’m currently working on ...
+AI based projects
-- 🌱 I’m currently learning ...full stack development
+- 🌱 I’m currently learning ...
+Different kinds of Machine Learning Models
-- 👯 I’m looking to collaborate on ...Vue.js
+- 👯 I’m looking to collaborate on ...Vision Transformer(ViT)
 - 🤔 I’m looking for help with ...
 AWS
 - 💬 Ask me about ...coding
-- 📫 How to reach me: ...hk1122@srmist.edu.in
+- 📫 How to reach me: ...hharankarthikeyan@gmail.com
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 Not Fully Completed
--->